oscarsierraproject/covid19pl/README.md

 official government health authorities.

 ## Changelog
   - Ver.
+1.4.2:  Add plot with new cases per day
+  - Ver.
+1.4.1:  Small corrections in the code
+  - Ver.
 1.4.0:  Split project into multiple files
   - Ver.
 1.3.0:  Add plot with total cases in Poland
   - Ver.
 1.2.0:  Add email reports with